-The last time I covered Anheuser-Busch InBev (NYSE: BUD) it had just completed its $107 billion mega acquisition of SABMiller.
-At the time I commented that whilst it was one of those select few “buy and hold forever” types, there were three major headwinds worth thinking about.
-These were the future growth prospects, the then current valuation and debt; and though I’m usually not one to measure performance over a simple 12-month period, there might be something in the fact that since the SABMiller deal closed BUD stock has returned -3.7% versus just under 30% for the Dow Jones Industrial Average.
+The last time I covered Anheuser-Busch InBev (BUD) it had just completed its $107B mega-acquisition of SABMiller.
+I commented that while it was a certainly “buy-and-hold forever” type stock, there were three headwinds worth bearing in mind.
+These were its future growth prospects, its current valuation and its debt.
+Although I’m not usually one to measure performance over a 12-month period, there might be something in the fact that the stock has hugely underperformed since the deal closed.

 Let’s start with the growth issue.
 The short version is that it’s going to be extremely hard to come by going forward.
 That is hardly surprising when you consider the sheer size of the company, but the point stands nonetheless.
 I mean, it sells fifty billion bucks worth of beer each year.
 There just isn’t much of runway to work with in terms of tapping new markets or increasing per-capita consumption.
 In fact, only four consumer products companies in the world post higher annual revenue – Nestlé, Unilever, Procter & Gamble and PepsiCo.

 Historically, the big beer industry players have faced this low-growth outlook through consolidation.
 In the case of Anheuser-Busch, it made huge strides in pumping up profit margins by exploiting synergies and cutting costs.
 As a result of this strategy, profit per unit of beer sold went through the roof.
 For instance, Grupo Modelo profit margins doubled when it took over the Mexican brewer in 2013.
 Similarly, AB InBev saw North American EBIT increase from $3.77b to $5.71b after InBev merged with Anheuser-Busch in 2008.
 It achieved that within three years even though total volume sold fell from 140m hectoliters to 125m hectoliters.